cointastical/Physical-Locations-Bitcoin/README.md

 There are a number of foreign currency exchanges and other places where there is a "storefront"/branch and an actual teller or other staff where you can just walk up and do a bitcoin buy and/or sell.

+Some of the following stores require KYC / Identity verification.
+When we learn which do require KYC, and which do not (i.e., [**NO KYC**]), we will update this list accordingly.

 **Physical stores and Trading Spaces**
 --------------------------------------